 “Come on, güey,” she said, hoisting his free arm over her shoulder and muscling him into a booth.
 “Even in a place like this, you’re bringing the vibe down.”
 She downloaded the most recent newsfeeds from home and reviewed them for mentions of herself while waiting for his sobs to taper off.
 With a snap of her fingers, she dismissed the feed and smiled at him, shark-like.
 “Better?”

 “I understood you the first time, you idiot.”
 Sombra pressed her palms into her eyes, trying to ease a growing headache.
-Where the hell was Reyes?
-“Joel, I’m sorry about your relationship.
+Where the fuck was Reyes?
+“Joel, I’m sorry about Shimada.
 I am.
-But asking me for advice is as useful as tossing water into the ocean.”
+But asking me for relationship advice is tossing water into the ocean.”

 “Can’t you guess?”

-The drunker he got, the more his drawl stretched, bordering parody.
-Sombra downloaded various agony aunt columns for suggestions while she listed off the obvious reasons.
+The drunker he got, the more his drawl slipped, revealing the educated Harvard man he was.
+Sombra downloaded the day’s agony aunt columns for help and listed off the obvious reasons.
 “You’re drunk.
 You reek of desperation.
 You hang out with bad company – su servidora excluded, of course.
 Your greatest ambition in life is to visit the Alamo.”

 “Whoa!
 I did that last year.
 Guess you haven’t been reading my online journal.”

-McCree crooked his fingers into air quotes around the word ‘friend’, the effect somewhat muted by the whiskey-sticky robotics jamming up, and lapsed into a sullen silence, which suited Sombra just fine.
-She checked the time, first by the bar, and then her own internal clock when the former reported that barely ten minutes had passed.
+Cassidy crooked his fingers into air quotes, the effect muted by his sticky robotics jamming up, and lapsed into a sullen silence, which suited Sombra just fine.
+She checked the clock, first by the bar, and then her own internal one when the former reported that barely ten minutes had passed.
 Reyes was in for such a biotic field hack when he finally showed up.
-McCree drifted into a doze, so she slipped out of the booth and onto a cracked and peeling vinyl barstool to rescue her abandoned cranberry juice.
+Cassidy drifted into a doze, so she slipped out of the booth and onto a cracked and peeling vinyl barstool to rescue her abandoned cranberry juice.

 “You should have cut him off hours ago,” she said to the bartender.
 “No respect for the law.”

 “Mmm.
 You have interesting friends.”
-He slid a fresh glass of cranberry juice her way.
+He slid a new glass of cranberry juice her way.

 “Him?
 He’s not a friend.
 More like a burden.”
 She toasted him in thanks before taking a tart sip and passed a business card over the countertop.
 “Anyway, if Guillermo tries to pull anything like that again with the women here, get in touch with me.
 This is my town, and if he knows what’s good for him, he’ll stay away.”